Woolfe: The Red Hood Diaries

 Woolfe: The Red Hood Diaries is a side-scrolling platform hack and slash video game developed and published by Belgian independent development studio GriN Gamestudio.
 The game was released on 17 March 2015 for Microsoft Windows.

 On 10 August 2015, Wim Wouters, producer at GriN Gamestudio, published an announcement on the studio's website, in which he stated that the studio has closed down and requested bankruptcy, cancelling the development on the game's sequel Woolfe Volume 2.
 He claims that poor sales and bad reviews put GriN Gamestudio into a massive debt that they could not pay back, as well as leaving them with the inability to provide the backer rewards promised to people who helped fund the game on Kickstarter.

-Following the shut-down, the Woolfe IP was acquired by Rebellion Developments on 21 October 2015, who was willing to deliver the Kickstarter backer rewards.
+Following the shut-down, on October 21st, 2015, the Woolfe IP was acquired by Rebellion Developments, who was willing to deliver the Kickstarter backer rewards.

 Development and release

 The game was partially financed by the Vlaams Audiovisueel Fonds (Flanders Audiovisual Funds), which supplied 60,000 €, and the Participatiemaatschappij Vlaanderen Cultuurinvest (PMV Culture Investment).
 Additionally, it was funded through a Kickstarter campaign, with which the developer raised $72,139.
 The game initially launched on 17 March 2015 for Microsoft Windows through Steam, with the PlayStation 4 and Xbox One version still in development.
 The console version were later canceled, leading up to the complete close-down of GriN Gamestudio, and the cancellation of planned sequel Woolfe Volume 2, on 10 August 2015.

 On 21 October 2015, it was announced that Rebellion Developments had obtained the IP to Woolfe, gaining its publishing and development rights.
 Following the acquisition, they announced that they were going to deliver the backer rewards that were advertised on the game's Kickstarter campaign for those who helped fund the game.
 The rewards later started being shipped on 4 November 2015.